lena-reimann/GlobE-SoVI/README.md

 # GlobE-SoVI
-Data processing and analysis for calculating the Global Empirical Social Vulnerability Index (GlobE-SoVI) produced as part of the study Reimann, L, Koks, E, de Moel, H, Ton, M & JCJH Aerts: "An empirical social vulnerability map (‘GlobE-SoVI’) for flood risk assessment at global scale" (currently in peer review).
+Data processing and analysis for calculating the Global Empirical Social Vulnerability Index (GlobE-SoVI) produced as part of the study Reimann, L, Koks, E, de Moel, H, Ton, M & JCJH Aerts: "An empirical social vulnerability map for flood risk assessment at global scale (‘GlobE-SoVI’)" (currently in peer review).
 The three scripts include the following processing and analysis steps:

 01_vulnerability_drivers = Preprocessing of potential social vulnerability drivers to raster data of 30 arc seconds (~1km) spatial resolution